Glossary of PA Terms - C

 - Blue Book The standard for CD+ and its variants.
 Similar to Orange Book, but with the restriction of one audio session plus one data session.
 The standard ensures that audio CD players will not try to interpret the data session as audio.

 - White Book The video-CD (VCD and SVCD) standard.
-A standard for MPEG video on CD, now superceded by the DVD format.
+A standard for MPEG video on CD, now superseded by the DVD format.

 - Scarlet Book The standard for SACD discs.